 What preventative measures will be taken during the course to prevent the spread of communicable disease?

 Daily Health Checks: Our instructors will be performing daily health checks with each student.
-These will include conversations about how you are feeling, your adaptation to the course itself and daily temperature check.
-If a student presents with any signs of symptoms of COVID-19, they will be immediately separated from the group and evacuated for testing.
+If a student presents with any signs of symptoms of COVID-19, they will be immediately separated from the group and evacuated for testing as soon as possible.

 In Field Practices:

 Physical Distancing for the first 12-days of course.
 Physical Distancing practices will be maintained as much as possible and masks will be worn when physical distancing is not possible.
-After 12-days, the group will be considered a “stable group” and physical distancing practices will be relaxed.
+After 12-days, the group will be considered a stable “family unit” and physical distancing practices will be relaxed.

 Food preparation: all staff and students who are preparing food will be wearing masks and frequently washing their hands.